 Common AREA Maintenance is an artist led nonprofit in downtown Seattle.
-We operate a studio, print shop, woodshop, bookstore, and performance space, supporting artists and cultural workers through shared space, tools, and programming.
+We operate art studios, a Risograph print shop, woodshop, bookstore, and performance space, supporting artists and cultural workers through collective resources, and public programming.

 We host workshops, exhibitions, and public gatherings year round while developing affordable housing and cultural infrastructure for artists and nonprofit partners.